Beatles shown on a Parlophone record sleeve for “Love Me Do” – billed as “a great new group from Liverpool.”

 Music Player “Love Me Do” – 1962 (UK), 1964(US)

 In any case, the song would rise on the British music charts during October and November 1962, reaching No. 17, making it the Beatles’ first Top 20 hit.
-However, the song wouldn’t arrive in the America until 1964.
+However, the song wouldn’t officially arrive in the American market until late April 1964.
 But for the Beatles, that wasn’t even a consideration at the time.
 They were just thrilled to have their first major recording.

 Beatles’ 1962 hit “Love Me Do” shown on Parlophone 45 rpm record label, EMI, produced by George Martin.